 Boost your income with these ideas

-1. Do side hustle
+1. Do a side hustle

 In order to save extra money, you have to consider a second job outside of your regular 9 to 5 job.
 I suggest, first, you look for any job that requires your existing skills.
 Plus look for skills that you can easily learn online to start your side hustle.

-These are a few side hustles you can consider – freelance proofreader, starting a blog, becoming a virtual assistant who can help like graphic designer, managing a blog, editing podcast or YouTube videos, becoming a social media manager, or a virtual bookkeeper.
+These are a few side hustles you can consider – freelance proofreader, starting a blog, becoming a virtual assistant who can help like a graphic designer, managing a blog, editing a podcast or YouTube videos, becoming a social media manager, or a virtual bookkeeper.